Christmas & Advent

 linecké

 Christmas cookies are a huge deal in the Czech Republic.
 There are dozens of types and families bake them in almost incredible amounts.
-Some of the most common ones are Linzer cookies (Linecké cukroví), Nut cookies (Ořechy), pracny, vanilkové rohlíčky or Beehive cookies (Úly).
+Some of the most common ones are Linzer cookies (Linecké cukroví), Walnut cookies (Ořechy), pracny, vanilkové rohlíčky or Beehive cookies (Úly).
 You can bake some of them with our Christmas recipes.

 Muzika